 Student rooms in the College are priced by bands based on the size of the room, the room’s location, and whether or not it has en-suite bath or shower facilities.
 You can see information about the bands, current prices, and the various types of college rooms in the accommodation section of the website.
-At the end of March, the College will set the accommodation allocation policy and the band prices for the 2017-18 academic year, and at that point the room allocation process for new students will be opened.
+In the Spring, the College will set the accommodation allocation policy and the band prices for the academic year commencing that October, and at that point the room allocation process for new students will be opened.

 Graduate applicants who are offered a place are asked to return an Acceptance Reply Form, for undergraduates this happens through UCAS.
 Shortly after your acceptance has been received by the College you will be contacted by the accommodation team and asked to complete an Accommodation Preference Form where you indicate which price bands you prefer for your College accommodation.
 (Those who accept before the room allocation process for new students is opened will be emailed when it is opened.)

-During the Summer your application to study will be processed by the University and Hughes Hall, and you will have been asked to complete documentation related to your application as outlined in your offer letters.
-That process is separate from the College accommodation allocation process.
-However, when you have been fully confirmed as a student by the University and the College, submitted your Accommodation Preference Form, and if there are rooms available, we will send you an email notifying you of the process to secure a room in the allocation.
+When you have been fully confirmed as a student by the University and the College, submitted your Accommodation Preference Form, and if there are rooms available, we will send you an email notifying you of the process to secure a room in the allocation.
 The allocation policy is available on the accommodation page.

 If you have queries about the process you can contact the accommodation team at firstname.lastname@example.org.

-If you have disability requirements related to accommodation you should complete the Disability Information Form or contact the College’s Disability Equality Officer firstname.lastname@example.org who will help you provide the necessary information to enable the college to provide suitable accommodation.
+If you have disability requirements related to accommodation you should complete the Disability Information Form or contact the College’s Disability Equality Officer email@example.com who will help you provide the necessary information to enable the college to provide suitable accommodation.
 Sometimes this requires specific medical information which can take time to secure.
 The earlier you contact the Disability Equality Officer, the easier it will be to complete the process and to secure suitable accommodation.

 Once you have submitted all the required forms and supplementary information your file will be reviewed.
 Depending on your individual financial circumstances you may be asked to make advance payment before we will confirm your membership.
 This mainly affects self-funded students.
 Other students may be asked to pay in full before arrival.
-You will be notified by email by our Bursary Office if any prepayment is required.
+You will be notified by email by the Student Finance Administrator if any prepayment is required.